lancyqusa/terraform-google-subnet-iam-attach/README.md

 - Cloud Workstations: (Not Documented yet)
   - https://cloud.google.com/workstations/docs/architecture

-# Supported User Types
+# Supported Member Types for `var.additional_iam_members`
 Identities that will be granted the privilege in role.
 Each entry can have one of the following values:

-  allUsers: A special identifier that represents anyone who is on the internet; with or without a Google account.
+- allUsers: A special identifier that represents anyone who is on the internet; with or without a Google account.
-  allAuthenticatedUsers: A special identifier that represents anyone who is authenticated with a Google account or a service account. user:{emailid}: An email address that represents a specific Google account.
-For example, alice@gmail.com or joe@example.com. serviceAccount:{emailid}: An email address that represents a service account.
-For example, my-other-app@appspot.gserviceaccount.com. group:{emailid}: An email address that represents a Google group.
-For example, admins@example.com. domain:{domain}: A G Suite domain (primary, instead of alias) name that represents all the users of that domain.
-For example, google.com or example.com. projectOwner:projectid: Owners of the given project.
-For example, "projectOwner:my-example-project" projectEditor:projectid: Editors of the given project.
-For example, "projectEditor:my-example-project" projectViewer:projectid: Viewers of the given project.
+- allAuthenticatedUsers: A special identifier that represents anyone who is authenticated with a Google account or a service account.
+- user:{emailid}: An email address that represents a specific Google account.
+For example, alice@gmail.com or joe@example.com.
+- serviceAccount:{emailid}: An email address that represents a service account.
+For example, my-other-app@appspot.gserviceaccount.com.
+- group:{emailid}: An email address that represents a Google group.
+For example, admins@example.com.
+- domain:{domain}: A G Suite domain (primary, instead of alias) name that represents all the users of that domain.
+For example, google.com or example.com.
+- projectOwner:projectid: Owners of the given project.
+For example, "projectOwner:my-example-project"
+- projectEditor:projectid: Editors of the given project.
+For example, "projectEditor:my-example-project"
+- projectViewer:projectid: Viewers of the given project.
 For example, "projectViewer:my-example-project"

 ## Inputs

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|